Guide to visiting Queen Elizabeth National Park

-Another activity that could be done in this area is a visit to the Salt Katwe lake.
+Another activity that could be done in this area is a visit to Salt Katwe lake.
 Accompanied by a local guide for about 40 – 50 minutes, you’ll walk through the shore of the lake, listening to interesting information about the extraction procedure of the salt from the lake.
-On the way to the lake you will find a small building where you have to pay an entrance fee and the guide.
+On the way to the lake, you will find a small building where you have to pay an entrance fee and a guide.

-Our hiking was supposed to be in the Kyambura Gorge, but on the advice of our driver, we changed destination the previous day, rescheduling the trekking in the Kalinzu Forest.
-He explained to us that Kyambura is a place where it is very difficult to meet chimpanzees because the area is huge and the hiking is very tiring as you have to go down to the gorge.
-His suggestion was great because we saw a big group of chimpanzees walking on a plat path for only 1 hour.
-Kalinzu Forest is approximately a 40-minute drive from Queen Elizabeth Park.
+Our hiking was supposed to be in the Kyambura Gorge, but on the advice of our driver, we changed destination the previous day, rescheduling the hiking in the Kalinzu Forest.
+He told us that it is very difficult to spot chimpanzees in Kyambura Gorge because the area is huge and the hiking is very tiring as you have to descend to the gorge.
+His tip was perfect because we saw a big group of chimpanzees walking on a flat and easy path for only 1 hour.
+Kalinzu Forest is approximately a 40-minute drive from Queen Elizabeth National Park.

-The southern sector of Ishasha, well known for the tree climbing lions, is 80 km from Mweya and it takes about 1 hour and 30 minutes to reach it.
-Even here the animals are very few, and in our 2 trips to Ishasha, we didn’t see any lions or other felines.
-The driver explained to us that during the dry season the heat is extreme, then they usually move near the lake Edward shores, but unfortunately, at the moment no track runs along that area.
+The southern sector of Ishasha, well known for the tree-climbing lions, is 80 km from Mweya (about 1 hour and 30 min.).
+Even in Ishasha, the games are very few, and we didn’t see any lions or other felines.
+The driver told us that during the dry season the heat is extreme, so they usually move near the lake Edward shores.
+Unfortunately, at the moment no track runs along that area.

-In spite of everything, remember that safaris always go “by luck” and maybe, you’ll be more lucky then us.
-Without a doubt, if you decide to visit Uganda, which we highly recommend it, the Queen Elizabeth Park is a stop that you cannot absolutely miss especially for the boat cruise along the Kazinga channel and the trekking in the lush Kyambura gorge (or Kalinzu Forest) where you will experience the exciting encounter with chimpanzees.
+In spite of everything, remember that safaris always go “by luck” and maybe, you’ll be luckier than us.
+Without a doubt, if you decide to visit Uganda, Queen Elizabeth Park is a spot not to miss, especially for the boat cruise along the Kazinga channel and the trekking in the lush Kyambura gorge (or Kalinzu Forest) where you will experience the exciting encounter with chimpanzees.